michael0401/boxspringjs/README.md

 boxspringjs
 ===========

-Toolkit for connecting CouchDB Applications in Node.js and in Web Clients
+Toolkit for developing CouchDB Applications in Node.js and in Web Clients